brandonawagner/fetch/README.md

 ## Introduction
 For this project I created a Postgres database and used Python (Pandas) to complete this exercise.

+Let me know if you have issues viewing any of the .PDFs below and cannot download them.
+I've noticed a GitHub rendering in some instances.

-In order to run this program you will need to first have Python 3.9
+In order to run this program you will need to first have Python 3.9.

 You should then
 - run `pip -r requirements` to install necessary requirements